The following article was written by Harry Lewis of Living Desert Plants

 Haworthia roots, in my experience, tend to detect and grow towards water, so mixtures that retain moisture without staying wet are ideal.
 If you want to reduce stress on the plant, use the soil mix you normally use to re-root so that you do not need to repot it later.
 This is, however, not strictly necessary.
 I prefer a mix of the fine grade Ibaraki akadama and pumice in a 50:50 ratio.
 The small grade is also good, but I find that fine retains moisture for slightly longer, which is useful for rooting.
-Both a pumice mixture and my normal succulent mixture, which consists of 1:3 LECA and 2:3 Professional Growing Medium, do well for this purpose.
+Both a pumice mixture and my normal succulent mixture, which consists of 1:3 LECA and 2:3 made up of equal parts of peat, pine bark and silica sand, do well for this purpose.
 I water my rooting Haworthia somewhat more often than normal, to make sure that there is enough moisture in the pot.
 Generally, this would be once per week, but do keep in mind this will fluctuate depending on another important factor in rooting, the weather.

 Weather plays an important role in the rooting of Haworthia.
 Warmer weather, generally 21-29⁰C, is necessary for root development to occur at a decent pace.
 Anything colder than 20⁰C will not encourage root growth, and the soil mix will retain moisture for too long and could lead to rot or fungus growth.
 I have also noticed that in exceptionally warm weather, watering a plant in an attempt to encourage new root growth or cool it down is actually detrimental.
 In my experience, as I mostly use 10cm black plastic square pots, watering Haworthia at temperatures of 35⁰C or higher will cause the water to be so warm that it will “boil” the roots in the pot.
 This may not, however, occur in all kinds of pots or in well shaded greenhouses.
 To be safe, I generally do not water at temperatures higher than 30⁰C.